Financial Navigator

-Financial Navigator, Inc was a United States-based software company that develops accounting software targeting single family offices (SFO), multi-family offices (MFO), accounting firms, and high-net-worth individuals.
-The company was founded in 1983 and is headquartered in Mountain View, CA.
+Financial Navigator, Inc was a United States-based software company that developed accounting software targeting single family offices (SFO), multi-family offices (MFO), accounting firms, and high-net-worth individuals.
+The company was founded in 1983 and headquartered in Mountain View, California.
+The final version release of its primary application, Navigation was released in 2011.

-Company Profile
+Financial Navigator was based in Santa Clara, California in 2017, when it was acquired by Asset Vantage.

+History

 Financial Navigator, Inc was founded in 1983 by brothers Ed and John Van Deman to service the accounting and financial reporting needs of the high-net-worth market, where very few comprehensive software packages existed at the time.